- What Drives Caravan Prices

 Rule 4: Budget for the total, not just the van.
 The van is one line in a larger budget that includes the vehicle, gear, preparation, insurance, and road costs.
 A $50,000 van in a $100,000 total budget leaves room for everything else.
 A $90,000 van in the same budget does not.

-• Budget tier ($10k to $30k used): gets you on the road at minimum cost.
-Needs more maintenance and caravan park stops but minimises financial risk.
+- Budget tier ($20k to $40k used): gets you on the road at minimum cost.
+Expect 10-20 year old vans that need more maintenance and caravan park stops.

-• Mid-range tier ($30k to $70k): the sweet spot for most Big Lappers.
-Modern enough to be reliable and comfortable for 12+ months.
+- Mid-range tier ($40k to $70k): the sweet spot for most Big Lappers.
+From 10-year-old quality brands to near-new entry models.